 The Regional decrees classify human and animal pathogens into three classes of risk and plant pathogens into two classes of risk.

 The classification lists published in the Regional decrees were established in 1998 taking into account relevant Community legislation, international or national classification schemes as well as relevant scientific publications (see international classifications).

-As a consequence of the evolution of scientific knowledge these lists were recently revised for taxonomy and biological risk class.
+As a consequence of the evolution of scientific knowledge these lists are periodically revised for taxonomy and biological risk class, as well as supplemented with what is frequently notified in the framework of the legislation of contained use of GMO’s or pathogens in Belgium .
 The nomenclature of classified micro-organisms used to establish these lists reflects and is in conformity with the latest international agreements of the taxonomy and nomenclature of micro-organisms.

-The revised lists, established end 2008, are representative of pathogenic organisms that are prevalent or used for contained use activities in Belgium.
-Quarantine pests are no more part of the revised lists.
-A recent list is available in annex of the Royal Decree of 25 august 2005 (BS 31.08.2005).
+The revised lists are representative of pathogenic organisms that are prevalent or used for contained use activities in Belgium.
+Quarantine pests are no part of the revised lists.
+A recent list of quarantine organisms is available in annex of the Regulation (EU) 2019/2072 and Regulation (EU) 2019/1702.

-It should be noticed that micro-organisms which have not been classified for inclusion in classes of risk 2 to 4 of the lists are not implicitly classified in class 1.
+It should be noted that micro-organisms which have not been classified for inclusion in classes of risk 2 to 4 of the lists are not implicitly classified in class 1.

 As these revised classification lists provide updated information on pathogenic organisms, the user is advised to consult these revised lists for performing a risk assessment in the frame of the contained use legislation.

 The revised classification lists are accompanied by an introductive note, explaining more in detail the methodology that has been used to establish the revised lists.